philrawlings/zephyr-freestanding-vscode-example/README.md

 ### Flash

 Issues the `west flash` command for the selected board (and shows the selection GUI if a board is not selected).

+## Debugging

+`launch.json` defines profiles for ST-Link, JLink and OpenOCD.
+This requires the `cortex-debug` VS code extension to be installed.
+Only ST-Link has been tested - it can be a bit flaky, sometimes need to reset the board and retry before the connection works.
+Build gets called before attempting to debug, but not sure if this is flashing the board (it might be).
+I always flashed the board first using the `Flash` task.

+Useful video which inspired some of the settings: https://www.youtube.com/watch?v=g2Kf6RbdrIs